miklos-martin/miklos-martin.github.io/_posts/2018-02-01-adventures-in-category-theory-the-algebra-of-types.md

      = 1 + a + a*a * (1 + a * l(a))
      = 1 + a + a*a + a*a*a * l(a))
 ```
 And so on, and so on.
-We have defined all lists possible.
 Isn't it beautiful?

 Next time, we will have a look at functors, stay tuned!